pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 - internal expiration date (4 hours)
 - CSRF token verification protected against time-based attacks.

-## 9) Specifcation compliance
+## 9) Specification compliance

-The compliance with the HTTP specifcation has been improved as well:
+The compliance with the HTTP specification has been improved as well:

 - the 307 HTTP status code is no longer misused
 - the "WWW-Authenticate" header is added when missing for the 401 HTTP status code or the 403 HTTP status code is used instead.